 He and I had even spoken of death, and he shared what he would want for his funeral, not in morbid terms, we spoke very conversationally, little did I know that we would live out that conversation.
 I knew exactly what he wanted for his funeral and I believe we honored him well.

 Justin’s story has not ended by any means, it is up to us to see that his legacy continues, that we allow his gentle spirit to continue to touch our lives.
-Justin believed that every child should access to books, and not just access, but ownership.
+Justin believed that every child should have access to books, and not just access, but ownership.
 He knew the joy of having those few dog-eared, read over and over again best friends and he wanted every child to know that joy.
 And he loved cats, and they him.
 Justin’s legacy page is currently under construction, it has not been an easy project, sometimes you have to walk away and renew your energy before entering back into that creation.
 We will keep you posted.

 Thank you for reading Justin’s story and wandering this journey with us.
 If you have suffered a loss, any loss, please feel free to share your memories.
 My dad died when I was thirteen and my mom died when I was thirty-three.
 Both Doug and I have experienced sibling loss as well.
 We speak grief.
 To view a video tribute to Justin’s life, please click here.